Guide for deploying an xApp with xDevSM and examples of the effective usage of the xDevSM framework.

 dms_cli onboard \

---config-file-path <kpm-basic-xapp-path>/config/config.json \
+--config-file-path <kpm-basic-xapp-path>/config/config-file.json \

 --shcema_file_path <kpm-basic-xapp-path>/config/schema.json